LERa: Replanning with Visual Feedback in Instruction Following: RESULTS

 \subsection{LERa Replanning Abilities}

-Our experiments demonstrate that the LERa approach significantly improves task solving success rates across all scenarios.
-Table~\ref{tab:lera_performance} presents results for the Oracle, Baseline, LERa and its variations.
-In VirtualHome-ChaOS LERa successfully solves almost all tasks with 94\% SR. ALFRED-ChaOS, being more complex, in terms of plan structure, environment than VirtualHome, have a more moderate improvement; however, with LERa Oracle agent solves 50\% more tasks.
-In PyBullet, where single action may fail even after replanning due to stochasticity the impact of replanning is the most significant.
+Our experiments demonstrate that the LERa approach significantly improves task-solving success rates across all scenarios over Baseline.
+Table~\ref{tab:lera_performance} presents the results for Oracle, Baseline, LERa, and its variations.
+In VirtualHome-ChaOS, LERa successfully solves almost all tasks, achieving 94\% SR. ALFRED-ChaOS, being a more complex environment than VirtualHome in terms of plan structure, has a more moderate improvement; however, the Oracle agent solves 50\% more tasks with LERa.
+In PyBullet, where a single action may fail even after replanning due to stochasticity, the impact of replanning is the most significant.

-Experiments results with LERa variations -- Ra, ERa, and LRa -- demonstrate that most tasks can be solved without the ``Explain'' step in PyBullet environments.
-The main reason is simplicity of PyBullet action.
+Experiments results with LERa variations~---~Ra, ERa, and LRa~---~demonstrate that most tasks can be solved without the ``Explain'' step in PyBullet scenarios.
+The main reason is the simplicity of PyBullet's actions.
 A detailed analysis is provided in Section~\ref{results:visual-feedback}.
-We were surprised to find that LR successfully solves tasks in PyBullet.
+We were surprised to find that LRa solves tasks better than LERa in PyBullet.
 To verify the consistency of these results, we conducted additional experiments using the Gemini model.
-The results from the PyBullet-Gemini experiments consistently indicates that replanning has a significant impact on task success rates.
-LERa outperforms both Oracle and the baseline agents.
-This leads to conclusion that leveraging most suitable state-of-the-art language models enhances our approach effectiveness across diverse domains.
+The results from the PyBullet-Gemini experiments consistently indicate that replanning has a significant impact on task success rates.